Zeke Martin: North Texas

 In 1949, North Texas' first year in the Gulf Coast Conference, Martin led the conference in passing and made the All-Gulf Coast Conference team.
 He went 71 of 179, for 1,416 yards and 18 touchdowns and had an average punt distance of 38.9 yards.
 North Texas went 8–4 for the season.

 After his strong 1949 season, Martin was considered a candidate for the Little All-American team in his senior year.
 He put up solid numbers, and in early October was the leading passer among small college quarterbacks.
-By the end of the season, he had completed 68 passes for 1106 yards and 6 touchdowns.
+By the end of the season, he had completed 68 passes for 1,106 yards and 6 touchdowns.
 He was not an All-American but did make the All-Conference team for the second year in a row.
 The Eagles went 7–2–1 and were co-champions of the Gulf Coast Conference.
 Against Tennessee-Chattanooga, Martin engineered a come-from-behind touchdown driving, scoring with a 12-yard pass in the closing seconds to win 19–14.
 And the following week against Houston, he again marshaled a 4th-quarter come-from-behind drive, throwing three straight complete passes, including the game-winning touchdown to put North Texas up 16–13.

 Martin graduated in 1951 with, officially, 2,522 passing yards over his career, but that only includes the last two years because no official records exist before 1949.
 Including his reported yards from 1947 and 1948, he threw for at least 3,323 career passing yards, enough for the school record at the time and 8th all-time at North Texas.
 Using his official and reported numbers, he also graduated as the career leader in touchdown passes with at least 33, and now sits at 6th in school history.
 Both records lasted until the end of the 1960s.

 In addition to football, Martin played tennis and basketball for North Texas.
 He was inducted into the North Texas Athletic Hall of Fame in 1989.
 He was also a candidate for the North Texas All-Century Football Team.

 Pro football

-Martin was drafted by the Redskins in the 23rd round of the 1951 NFL Draft as the 268th pick, but it's unclear if he ever signed a contract or attended camp with them.
+Martin was drafted by the Redskins in the 23rd round of the 1951 NFL draft as the 268th pick, but it's unclear if he ever signed a contract or attended camp with them.

 He was signed to play professional football with the Hamilton Tiger-Cats of the Interprovincial Rugby Football Union, a precursor to the Canadian Football League.
 He played in two games for the team in September of 1951, but he was cut on October 1, the league deadline for trimming foreign-born players on the roster down to seven.
-At one point, Couch Carl Voyles had considered Martin to be the team's #1 quarterback, but the need to limit Americans resulted in the cut.
+At one point, Coach Carl Voyles had considered Martin to be the team's #1 quarterback, but the need to limit Americans resulted in the cut.
 Nonetheless, Martin was paid for a full season of play.